shakes76/PatternFlow/recognition/ISIC-ImprovedUnet-44961374/README.md

 The **blacks** (**0**) in the mask images represents the **background** and the **whites** (**255**) represents the **lesion**.

 ### Processing
+The image files have been decoded to Tensors.

+The dataset is split into 80:10:10 == Train:Validation:Test ratio, which is a common standard in deep learning.

 <!-- About the Model -->
 ## About The Model